Leading-Edge Technology for Better Lung Disease Outcomes

 Northwestern Medicine continues to be committed to taking care of your lung health.
 To better treat patients with malignant and benign lung disease, Northwestern Medicine uses state-of-the-art technology: the Auris Health Monarch™ Platform and the Intuitive Surgical Ion™ robotic bronchoscopy systems for earlier diagnosis of lung nodules, or spots on the lung that can be cancerous, as well as the Zephyr® Endobronchial Valve for treatment of emphysema.

-These technologies can make a life-or-death difference for patients with learning-about-lung-cancer-top-ten-questions, and help patients with debilitating emphysema, a severe form of COPD, enjoy a better quality of life.
+These technologies can make a life-or-death difference for patients with lung cancer, and help patients with debilitating emphysema, a severe form of COPD, enjoy a better quality of life.
 All three technologies provide Northwestern Medicine’s multidisciplinary team of providers with the tools to conduct minimally invasive procedures that expedite and enhance treatment for patients living with lung disease.

 Better Lung Biopsies